Isabella-Mitchell/milestone-project-one/README.md

 ### Icons
 - I used icons from Font Awesome to encourage users to click on buttons and to add clear visual indicators to sections on the About page.

-## Website Structure
+## Structure
 ### Information Architecture
 - The website has a Homepage, and then 4 further pages; Exhibitions, Artists, About and Contact.
-- The Homepage acts as a landing page, and includes links out to the other pages.
+    - Homepage - Landing page with brief descriptions and links out to the other pages.
+    - Exhibitions - Provides information (images and text) about 2 exhibitions
+    - Artists - Proivdes information (images and text) about 5 artists
+    - About - Provides information about the gallery plus visiting information including a map and directions
+    - Contact - Provides a contact form
 - Most pages feature buttons with 'call to actions' and internal links where appropriate, quickly directing them to relevant information on another page.
 For example, you can access the About page for visiting information from the Exhibitions page.
 This saves repeating information, and helps keep the website clean and consise.
+- I decided  to keep long scroll pages rather than introduce further landing pages to reduce number of clicks the user needs to make to find information.

 ### Navigation Bar
 - Each page is featured the nav bar, allowing the user to easily navigate between them without needing to go back to the homepage.